vanflux/mine-a1.1.2_01-rev/README.md

 ---

+## Stability?
+Completeness?
+No, if you need it, go DIRECTLY to the MCP (99.999999% of cases)

 ## How I run this?

 - Firstly, I tested this project on windows only, then... use linux or mac at your own risk (I believe this is ONLY due to the **.bat** scripts).